SorenKazam/Purchasing-Power-Comparison-App/README.md

 - `index.html` → The main interface
 - `style.css` → Simple and clean styling
 - `scripts.js` → Logic that calculates the percentages and updates the UI

-## ✨ Demo

-🧪 Want to try it?
-Just open the project locally and you're good to go.

-## 📸 Screenshot

-*(You can add a screenshot of the app here if you'd like)*

 ## 📄 License